william-swl/baizer/cran-comments.md

-- This is the first release of `barzer` package.
+- This is the first release of `baizer` package.
 - The notes are about the name of package.
 Please ignore them.

 ## R CMD check results